zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Kellan doesn’t like this idea.
 He says, “Lawns requ ire a lot of water and upkeep.
 I think we should use hardscape for most of the yard and plant only drought- tolerant plants.”
 “Hardscape” (hardscape) refers to  hard surfaces that are used in the outdoor areas around a house or a building that  take the place of grass or plants.
 Hardscape is usually something that is made  of stone or brick.
 So, instead of having grass in front of your house or i n front of your building, you might have a hardscape, where the whole thing is st one or concrete or another hard surface.

 Kellan suggests using “hardscape for most of the ya rd” (yard).
 The word “yard” is used to refer to the space either in front of a hou se – called the “front yard” – or in back of the house, called the “backyard.”
 So, “y ard” is a word that we would use to describe that area, that land.
 If we’re talk ing about a building, a commercial building like an office building, we pro bably wouldn’t use the word “yard” to describe the area in front and in back of  the building.
 We would use the term “grounds” (grounds).
-The “grounds of the build ing” refers to the area outside of the building that’s still part of the property o f that building.
+The “grounds of the build ing” refers to the area outside of the building that’s still part of the property of that building.

 Kellan wants to use hardscape for most of the yard.
 He also wants to plant, or put into the ground, only “drought-tolerant plants. ” Notice that “plant” (plant) can be used as a verb or as a noun.
 You can plant trees .
 You could also say that trees are plants.
 Well, Kellan wants to plant “drou ght-tolerant plants.”
 “Drought” (drought) is when there isn’t enough water.
 Here in  California, we quite frequently have droughts.
 We don’t have enough water.
 A “droug ht-tolerant plant” is a plant that doesn’t need a lot of water, that can put up w ith, or “tolerate,” a drought – when you don’t have a lot of rain or water.